 The programme which aired internationally (Twister Tours) was a big hit and introduced me to severe and extreme weather.
 I have always enjoyed watching thunderstorms, ever since I was a child but the combination of adventure, danger and the challenge of getting top quality footage of extreme weather is something I find irresistible.
-Since then I have specialised in filming natures extremes and this has taken me up to the Arctic in winter to shoot the Northern lights, erupting volcanoes in Icelend, to the deserts of Arizona for monsoon thunderstorms as well as countless tornado and hurricane chasing adventures.
-My weather and natural extremes footage is used in all kinds of programmes from kids TV shows to BBC natural history and even a few feature films.
-It’s quite likely that you will have seen it somewhere tucked away within a TV show, museum exhibition or web clip of some kind.
+Since then I have specialised in filming natures extremes and this has taken me up to the Arctic in winter to shoot the Northern lights, erupting volcanoes in Iceland, to the deserts of Arizona for monsoon thunderstorms as well as countless tornado and hurricane chasing adventures.
+My weather and natural extremes footage is used in all kinds of programmes from kids TV shows to BBC natural history specials and quite a few feature films.
+It’s more than likely that you will have seen it somewhere tucked away within a TV show, museum exhibition or web clip of some kind.

-Don’t get the wrong idea, I don’t just shoot the weather!
+But don’t get the wrong idea, I don’t just shoot the weather!
 I shoot all kinds of things from drama to documentaries.
 I continue to shoot occasional motor sports events as well as a lot of airshows and aviation programmes.
 My clients include Sony, Philips, Toyota, Microsoft, as well as National Geographic, Discovery, IMAX and many, many others.

 The Sony Connection: First let me say that I am not an employee of Sony.
 I have been using Sony cameras since the 80’s and they have always served me well.
 I have also used and owned cameras from Arri, Red, Panasonic, JVC and many others.
 Over the years I have gained a great deal of experience with these cameras.
 With my engineering background I am not afraid of trying new settings and tweaking my cameras and equipment for the best results.
 For many years I have written about my settings and methods in magazines, in forums and on blogs.

-At the end of the day, as a cameraman and cinematographer it is vital to me that I choose the most appropriate tools for my job.
+At the end of the day, as a cameraman and cinematographer it is vital to me that I choose the most appropriate tools for my job (and perhaps if that doesn’t exist design it).
 I am always on the look-out for tools and equipment that will allow me to improve the quality of my work, from ANY manufacturer.
-Yes, I am a fan of Sony equipment, but I have a reputation to maintain as an independent cameraman, so I would never put my name to a piece of kit that didn’t do what it was supposed to.
+Yes, I am a fan of Sony equipment, but I have a reputation to maintain as an independent film maker, so I would never put my name to a piece of kit that didn’t do what it was supposed to.
 I try to be objective in my reviews and look at the facts, pro’s and con’s of each piece of kit.